usc-isi-i2/kgtk/docs/transform/cat.md

     (although their compression format may vary, as described below).

 !!! note
-    At the present time, filename extensions are not used to select an input file format in the absence of the `--input-format` option.
-This behavior may change in the future.
+    CSV input file conversion is very simple at the moment.
+It may be extended in the future to accomodate KGTK datatypes such as date/time.

 ### Input File Decompression